-But right here is a principle which they overlook: It is not whether a few individuals who observe the seventh day may be ignored on that account, but whether the Government can afford to disregard the rights of people simply because they are in the minority.
-Let the Government once start upon the line of doing injustice to even a single individual, and there is no telling where it will stop.
-If a law may be enacted which will trample upon the rights of one. individual, the same principle will allow the enactment of a law that will ignore the rights of many If a few people may have their rights ignored because they differ with the majority as to the precise day of the week to be observed religiously, a few other people may have their rights ignored because they differ with the majority on some other subject.
-Moreover, majorities and minorities are subject to Politics are changeable, and the side fluctuation. which has the majority to-day may, within a year, be represented only by a feeble minority; so that if the Government once starts upon a career of injustice, not a single individual will have any guarantee of safety.
+But right here is a principle which they overlook.
+It is not whether a few individuals who observe the seventh day may be ignored on that account, but whether the government can afford to disregard the rights of people simply because they are in the minority.
+Let the government once start upon the line of doing injustice to even a single individual, and there is no telling where it will stop.
+If a law may be enacted which will trample upon the rights of one individual, the same principle will allow the enactment of a law that will ignore the rights of many.
+If a few people may have their rights ignored because they differ with the majority as to the precise day of the week to be observed religiously, a few other people may have their rights ignored because they differ with the majority on some other subject.
+Moreover, majorities and minorities are subject to fluctuation.
+Politics are changeable, and the side which has the majority to-day may, within a year, be represented only by a feeble minority; so that if the government once starts upon a career of injustice, not a single individual will have any guarantee of safety.

 We have been proceeding upon the supposition that those who observe Sunday, and those who are working for national Sunday laws, are in the majority; but this is a great mistake.
-The population of the United States is between 60,000,000 and 70,000,000; of this number the hest statistics-those which are furnished by the religious denominations themselves-show that less than 15,000,000 are even professors of religion.
+The population of the United States is between 60,000,000 and 70,000,000; of this number the best statistics-those which are furnished by the religious denominations themselves-show that less than 15,000,000 are even professors of religion.
 Only that number of people have their names on church books.
 According to the admission of leading men in this Sunday-law movement, a large per cent. of this number pay no more regard to Sunday than do non-professors.
-Therefore it is self-evident that the attempt to secure Sundaylaws, and to have the Government enforce them, is an attempt by a very small minority to control the country.
+Therefore, it is self-evident that the attempt to secure Sunday laws, and to have the government enforce them, is an attempt by a very small minority to control the country.

 The petition that has been presented to Congress had, according to the highest estimate of its friends, only 14,000,000 indorsers; and of this number the larger portion never saw the petition.
-The Methodist Episcopal Church, the Baptist Church, the Presbyterian Church, north and south, and the Reformed Church are counted as having indorsed the petition; and yet it was only a few delegates from these bodies that indorsed it; and on the strength of this so-called indorsement, the entire membership was counted, to make six millions of the fourteen millions.
-Leave out the vast number who had never seen the petition, and that six million would dwindle down to a small fraction of one million.
-Then, notwithstanding the fact that the Presbyterian Church was counted with the other denominations,-which together only made up six millions of the fourteen million,-that church appears the second time in the same list of fourteen million, thus furnishing 700,000 more to the list, all of which should be omitted.
+The Methodist Episcopal Church, the Baptist Church, the Presbyterian Church North and South, and the Reformed Church, are counted as having indorsed the petition; and yet it was only a few delegates from these bodies that indorsed it; and on the strength of this so-called indorsement, the entire membership was counted, to make 6,000,000 of the 14,000,000.
+Leave out the vast number who had never seen the petition, and that 6,000,000 would dwindle down to a small fraction of 1,000,000.
+Then, notwithstanding the fact that the Presbyterian Church was counted with the other denominations-which together only made up 6,000,000 of the 14,000,000-that church appears the second time in the same list of 14,000,000, thus furnishing 700,000 more to the list, all of which should be omitted.

-Then again, a letter from Cardinal Gibbons, personally indorsing the movement, was counted as adding 7,000,000 to the list, all of which should be deducted.
+Then again a letter from Cardinal Gibbons, personally indorsing the movement, was counted as adding 7,000,000 to the list, all of which should be deducted.